How to use a fast parcel operator and the rules they must follow when making customs declarations.

 Using third-party declarants

-If you use an FPO as a third party to complete entries on your behalf, and you want to claim any of the customs reliefs that may be available, you must ensure that you:
+If you use a fast parcel operator as a third party to complete entries on your behalf, and you want to claim any of the customs reliefs that may be available, you must ensure that you:

 - give clear written instructions for the goods to be entered to the particular relief concerned